 Stand in my truth and express myself however I choose (whether others approve or not).

 After setting up these values, most of my decisions come pretty easily.
 Do I want to stay in a negative relationship when I feel controlled and manipulated?
 Do I work so hard my life falls apart by missing workouts, eating unhealthy, skipping vacations and losing time with friends and family?
 Do I conform to who society thinks I should be and what I should look like?
-No, I don’t.
+No, I sure don’t.

 Authenticity & Accountability

 The hardest moments come when something (or someone) shows up that doesn’t align with your values.
 It's challenging to stick up for yourself in a positive way and say, "No, I don't like this and it's not going to work for me," but that's where your power lies.
 That's what will make all the difference.

 Holding yourself accountable is a challenge.
 How many times have you told yourself, today is the day, only to be too tired or sick or lazy or forgetful?
 Keeping promises to yourself is extremely important.
 How do you expect someone else to respect you and your time when you don’t?